mkxto/FileSearch/README.md

 ## The Story behind this program

-I'm a cyber-security student, and I'm very aware of everything regarding net-sec.
+I'm a cyber-security student, and I'm very aware of everything regarding net-sec/it-sec.
 My girlfriend used to store her passwords in an archive (.zip) called *"mdp"* wich litteraly mean "**M**ot **d**e **p**asses" in French (translation for "Password").
 All of that on her Desktop!
 The archive is protected with a 4-digit password (crackable in seconds)